Glandular fever is a type of viral infection that mostly affects young adults.

 Read more about the causes of glandular fever.

-Treating glandular fever
+How glandular fever is diagnosed

-Read more about how glandular fever is treated.
+Read more about treating glandular fever.

-Complications associated with glandular fever are uncommon, but when they occur they can be serious.
+Complications associated with glandular fever are uncommon, but when they do occur they can be serious.
 They can include:

 Read more about the complications of glandular fever.